 Keep your shoot simple by limiting both the locations and the action.
 Talking really is cheap.
 Writing for low budget is like having a producer (yourself) looking over your shoulder when you write and catching you in the act of writing something that will be impractical for you to film.

-I genuinely wish you the best of luck with getting your first film made.
+I hope you enjoyed these screenwriting tips and genuinely wish you the best of luck with getting your first film made.
 For most of us it is an adventure we’ve been dreaming about since childhood.
 I hope my advice helps you make it happen!

 Adam Patel is a British screenwriter and producer who has worked on several independent films.
 You can visit his blog for more film making articles and content as well as news of his latest projects.
 And if you like it, please follow on Facebook!